CASPer and Duet: The Facts (2025-2026)

 CASPer Test Prep and How Long is the CASPer TEST?

-When to Take Casper, Snapshot, and Duet
+When to Take Casper and Duet

 The good news is that students have a lot of flexibility when it comes to taking the Casper tests.
 Typically, the tests are offered at least one time every month, with more dates available during the summer and fall.

 While individual medical schools have their own requirements, it’s a good idea to take the tests in the spring before you plan to apply.
 Doing this ensures you’ll have sufficient time to take all three parts of the exam and that your target institutions will receive your scores alongside your secondary applications.
+We typically recommend that students take Casper in June the year they are applying to medical school.

 What to Know About Casper